thenextbutton/home_assistant/blueprints/camera_offline/readme.md

     * Check if the "Cooldown Duration" is preventing notifications.
 * **False Alarms:** Adjust the "Offline Duration" to a higher value if you are receiving notifications for brief camera disconnections or network hiccups.
 * **Home Assistant Logs:** If issues persist, check your Home Assistant logs (Settings > System > Logs) for any errors related to the camera entity or the blueprint automation.

+---

+## 🤝 Contributing

+Feel free to open an issue or submit a pull request if you have suggestions for improvements or encounter any bugs.
+Your contributions are welcome!

+---

+## 📄 License

+This project is licensed under the MIT License.